bpbond/srdb/README.md

 How to get a publication
 -----------------------
-If you'd like to obtain a PDF of one of the database studies, email Ben Bond-Lamberty (bondlamberty@pnnl.gov) with the four-digit study number.
+If you'd like to obtain a PDF of one of the database studies, open an issue or email Ben Bond-Lamberty, the maintainer.
+In either case please specify the four-digit study number.

 How to cite these data
 -----------------------
 Bond-Lamberty and Thomson (2010).
 A global database of soil respiration measurements, Biogeosciences 7:1321-1344, doi:[10.5194/bgd-7-1321-2010](http://dx.doi.org/10.5194/bgd-7-1321-2010).
 Analyses using these data should include the database version (i.e. the git tag, such as "v20131218a"), download date, and URL.

 Mailing list
 -----------------------